 - Near an on-duty school bus driver, police officer, firefighter or corrections officer

 Any person, business or landlord can prohibit use on private property.
-Illinois colleges and universities will also be allowed to ban marijuana use.
+Illinois colleges and universities are also allowed to ban marijuana use.

 Can I grow marijuana?

-Medical marijuana patients would be allowed to grow five plants at a time.
+Medical marijuana patients are allowed to grow five plants at a time.
 But non-patients are not allowed to grow marijuana at home – punishable by a civil penalty of $200 for growing up to five plants.